oscarsaleta/PBala/README.md

   For Maple, we define 2 variables: **taskId** and **taskArgs**. taskId is an identifier for the task number that we are sending to the Maple script. taskArgs are the actual arguments that Maple has to use to do the computations.
 It is important to use these names because they are passed to Maple this way.

   For C and Python we use the argv arrays so make sure the program can read and use those variables (and perform the error checking because this software has no way of knowing if the data file is suitable for your program).

+  Pari and Sage are executed by creating auxiliary scripts where **taskId** and **taskArgs** are defined, so they could be directly used in the scripts just like in Maple.

 ### Procedure of execution